aspose-slides/Aspose.Slides-API-References/english/androidjava/com.aspose.slides/piesplitcustompointcollection/_index.md

 ---
 title: PieSplitCustomPointCollection
-second_title: Aspose.Slides for Java API Reference
+second_title: Aspose.Slides for Android via Java API Reference
 description: Represents a collection of points for splitting point in a bar-of-pie or pie-of-pie chart with a custom split.
 type: docs
 weight: 420
-url: /java/com.aspose.slides/piesplitcustompointcollection/
+url: /androidjava/com.aspose.slides/piesplitcustompointcollection/
 ---
 **Inheritance:**
 java.lang.Object